Vyral/base-template/_posts/2019-04-11-first-quarter-kauai-market-update.md

 pullquote: We’ll continue to keep an eye on the market for you.
 enclosure_type: video/mp4
 enclosure_time:
-use_youtube_image: true
+use_youtube_image: false
-youtube_alternate_image:
+youtube_alternate_image: /uploads/4-5-19small.jpg
 youtube_code: qsUgJttHt3I
 ---

-{% include youtube.html %}<br><br>I’ve got a quick market update for you today that covers the first quarter of 2019 here on the garden island.&nbsp;
+{% include youtube.html %}<br><br>I’ve got a quick market update for you today that covers the first quarter of 2019 here on the garden island.

 **Sales have slowed so far this year and the market is continuing to level off.** When we go on the MLS and are looking at the list-to-sale price ratio, there are a few more discounts happening these days.
 Homes are selling a percentage point or two lower than they were, which is further indicative of the slowdown.